 The Miller Faculty Development Fund was made possible by the generosity of F. Wendell Miller, who left his entire estate jointly to Iowa State University and the University of Iowa.
-Mr. Miller, who died in 1995 at age 97, was born in Altoona, Illinois, grew up in Rockwell City, Iowa, graduated from Grinnell College and Harvard Law School, and practiced law in Des Moines and Chicago before returning to Rockwell City to manage his family’s farm holdings and to practice law.
-His bequest helped to establish the F. Wendell Miller Trust, the annual earnings of which, in part, help support faculty development proposals that advance the university’s strategic plan.
+Mr. Miller, who died in 1995 at age 97, was born in Altoona, Illinois.
+Mr. Miller grew up in Rockwell City, Iowa, graduated from Grinnell College and Harvard Law School, and practiced law in Des Moines and Chicago before returning to Rockwell City to manage his family’s farm holdings and to practice law.
+His legacy helped to establish the F. Wendell Miller Trust, the annual earnings of which, in part, help support faculty development proposals that advance the university’s strategic plan.
 The program is administered by the President’s Office and the Center for Excellence in Learning and Teaching.

 Applicants can propose to develop innovative new approaches to the teaching of existing undergraduate courses or to develop entirely new courses that will enrich the undergraduate experience.
-We expect to award five Miller Faculty Fellowships at a maximum individual award level of $15,000.
-Awards are competitive.

 Proposals must utilize the Proposal Form and not exceed four pages (excluding title page, budget worksheet, and a required letter of department chair endorsement).
 Each proposal must include the following:

 - Title page – clearly indicate the department(s) and college(s) involved.
 All faculty and collaborators involved must be listed and their position(s) identified.
 Include address, phone number and e-mail for the primary contact person.

 - Proposal Form Consists of following required elements: